-85. A 2009 paper supported by the Samsung Research Fund, ties collaborative filtering technologies to solving problems unique to the internet - the generation of information using a common communications infrastructure.
+89. A 2009 paper supported by the Samsung Research Fund, ties collaborative filtering technologies to solving problems unique to the internet - the generation of information using a common communications infrastructure.

 The amount of information on the Web is increasing according to the growth of information and communication infrastructure.
 As a result, recommender systems (RSs) for personalization are required.
 An RS provides content or items considering the tastes of individual users.
 Among the various RSs, collaborative filtering (CF) is the process of filtering for information or patterns using collaborative techniques involving multiple users.
+54

+90. Years after the Ringo system was developed (the Ringo system is referenced on the face of the '282 patent), the use of collaborative filtering techniques was described as "innovative" by data scientists.

+Ringo also provides an innovative solution that inverts the basic CF approach; music albums are treated as 'participants' that can recommend users to other music album participants.
 55

-86. Years after the Ringo system was developed (the Ringo system is referenced on the face of the '282 patent), the use of collaborative filtering techniques was described as "innovative" by data scientists.

-Ringo also provides an innovative solution that inverts the basic CF approach; music albums are treated as 'participants' that can recommend users to other music album participants.
-56

-- 87. One or more of the '282 patent's claims relate to a computer-implemented method to transform website user data in a particular manner by inserting information into user data and using the code to recommend content and/or products.
-This insertion enables the computer system to recommend content and/or products and generate similarity values. - 88.
-One or more of the claims in '282 patent go beyond manipulating, reorganizing, or collecting data by actually adding information associated with a user and using that information to generate a recommendation of a product or content over a computer network, thereby fundamentally altering ratings data associated with a user. - 89.
-One or more of the claims in the '282 patent require 'transforming' data to generate "randomized ratings data" by "adding a uniformly distributed random number to the ratings data provided by the plurality of users."
-Therefore, the claims in the '282 patent alter data associated

-55 Hyeong-Joon Kwon et al., Improved Memory-based Collaborative Filtering Using Entropy-based Similarity Measures, in SYMPOSIA AND WORKSHOPS ON UBIQUITOUS, AUTOMATIC AND TRUSTED COMPUTING (WISA'09) (May 2009) (this work was supported by Samsung).
-56 Sonny Han Seng Chee et al., Rectree: An Efficient Collaborative Filtering Method, in 3RD INT.
-CONF.
-ON DATA WAREHOUSING AND KNOWLEDGE DISCOVERY (DAWAK 2001) 141 (2001).
+- 91. One or more of the '282 patent's claims relate to a computer-implemented method to transform website user data in a particular manner by inserting information into user data and using the code to recommend content and/or products.
+This insertion enables the computer system to recommend content and/or products and generate similarity values. - 92.
+One or more of the claims in '282 patent go beyond manipulating, reorganizing, or collecting data by actually adding information associated with a user and using that information to hyeong-Joon Kwon et al., Improved Memory-based Collaborative Filtering Using Entropy-based Similarity Measures, in Symposia and Workshops on Ubiquitous, Automatic and Trusted Computing (WISA'09) (May 2009) (this work was supported by Samsung).